 Model

-In lieu of a theory we have a model or more correctly many models.
+In lieu of a theory, we have a model or more correctly many models.
 In the hard sciences such as physics (even chemistry has its detractors as a hard science and has been described as mere stamp collecting by Kelvin) a model is a method of simplifying a complex system so as to work efficiently with it.
 A model’s function is to explain facts (observations) and to predict the result of an intervention.
-It is not intended to be the truth and in fact it almost never is but nonetheless it is an essential scientific tool.
-To give an example in physics relativity together with quantum mechanics is the most proven theories there is having been tested to 13 or 14 decimal places without ever once looking shaky.
-Yet exactly how each works is unknown and may even be unknowable but some working framework is needed to conceptualize them.
+It is not intended to be the truth and, in fact, almost never is, but nonetheless, it is an essential scientific tool.
+To give an example, in physics relativity together with quantum mechanics is the most proven theories there is having been tested to 13 or 14 decimal places without ever once looking shaky.
+Yet, exactly how each works is unknown and may even be unknowable, but some working framework is needed to conceptualize them.
 What is really interesting is that there are at least two contradictory models for gravity, one involving the curvature of space by massive bodies and the other the interaction of particles to draw the bodies together, both work well at predicting behavior and each is used when to do so is optimal.
-For us a model replaces the theory that we cannot generate and gives us such a framework to predict what our examinations will find and what our treatments will do.
+For us, a model replaces the theory that we cannot generate and gives us such a framework to predict what our examinations will find and what our treatments will do.
 A good model will explain all of the observations and facts, a bad one will explain only a few and a fantasy will explain none.
-A strength of using formal models is that when new information comes in that tends to weaken the model it can be modified to explain the new facts or if the model is so badly weakened it can be rejected and replaced with one that does better without the profession losing credibility.
+One strength of using formal models is that when new information comes in that tends to weaken the model, it can be modified to explain the new facts or if the model is so badly weakened, it can be rejected and replaced with one that does better without the profession losing credibility.

 So in order to do science in physical therapy the following procedure must be followed.